phu2007vis/my_docker/README.md

 sed -i "s|endpoint|$endpoint|g" docker-compose.yaml
 sudo docker compose up -d
 ```
+# Notice
+1. assert your ec2 is t3.small and 15gb  disk at least
+2. Choose the ubuntu vm ( very important because of type of command line it just work in linux ubuntu)
+3. Because the model deeplearning is heavy so it will take about 5 minutes to boot the web site and pull the image

 # All bin bash (paste to user data when lauching intances)
-# Choose the ubuntu vm ( very important because of type of command line it just work in linux ubuntu)
-### Because the model deeplearning is heavy so it will take about 5 minutes to boot the web site and pull the image

 ```bash
 #!/bin/bash